ProNeverFake/kios/README.md

 Blackbird: I'll just skip this part for now.

 ### Development Log

+- *19.08.2023:*
+  1. Move ws_client lib to kios_communication. add thread safe udp lib relying on Poco.
+  2. Add new enum TreeState for mios-kios state synchronization.
+The concept is elaborated in * [Running Process](#running-process)
+  3. Add udp socket in tree_node.
+Add more method for tree phase switch (UNFINISHED).

 - *18.08.2023:*
   1. Add Poco.
 Add new udp receiver in mios_reader.